 What kind of work are you responsible for at Omnis?

-As the Creative Director at Omnis, I am responsible for all products of our creative processes, such as Branding and Design strategy and visuals, as well as all User Experience products, which include market and user research, product strategy documents and usability studies.
+As the Creative Director at Omnis, I am responsible for all products of our creative processes, such as Branding and Design strategy and visuals and all User Experience products, which include market and user research, product strategy documents, and usability studies.

 Can you describe your day-to-day as an art director?

-I begin my daily routine reviewing the tasks for the day and their priority.
-Some of the tasks are ongoing tasks of a client’s project, some are for our internal needs here at Omnis, such as marketing materials or website maintenance.
-I then supervise our team’s progress, take care of its needs and make sure tasks are distributed effectively.
+I begin my daily routine by reviewing the tasks for the day and their priority.
+Some of the tasks are ongoing tasks of a client’s project; some are for our internal needs here at Omnis, such as marketing materials or website maintenance.
+I then supervise our team’s progress, take care of its needs, and make sure tasks are distributed effectively.
 I also work hands-on on our various projects.

 Creating products the way we see as the best way, this is how Omnis started

 How did you get into the field of UX and UI?

 I’ve been working for several years as a graphic and web designer when an opportunity came to design an internal system for my company.
 Not long after, I was the UI guy in my team, designing several others.
 I suppose my meticulousness came in helpful in this.
-I then expanded my knowledge in UI and in UX, learning more and taking courses.
+I then expanded my knowledge in UI and UX, learning more, and taking courses.
 I always like to explore new areas of design.

 What is the biggest value of UX Design from your perspective?

-Creating the right product, for the user and for the owner, in the most efficient way.
+Creating the right product, for the user and the owner, in the most efficient way.
 I’ve seen it many times when the decision-makers try to take shortcuts or save money, and eventually, you see that no time nor money was saved.
-The challenge is to convey the message and convince the management of the efficiency and value of UX design.
+The challenge is to convey the message and convince the management of UX design's efficiency and value.

 How do you solve problems?
 Important to Omnis to relate to the customer’s business goals – so, how do you do that?